RebeccaMerrett/Papyrus--simple-but-effective-text-summarization-tool/README.md

 We were utilising NLTK, but needed more time to achieve good results.
 Online tools like Resoomer, for example, seemed to miss a lot of context with Australian government transcripts.

-This is part of the original GovHack project, which is here: [https://github.com/JesseChavez/papyrus](https://github.com/JesseChavez/papyrus) (open source MPL 2.0 license applies)
+This is part the GovHack project here: [https://github.com/JesseChavez/papyrus](https://github.com/JesseChavez/papyrus) (open source MPL 2.0 license applies)
 #GovHack entry is here: https://2017.hackerspace.govhack.org/project/govdocs

 Feel free to test this script on your docs :-)